whlapinel/ITIS_6120_project_2/readme.md

 ### Notes

-- (Will) run scripts in this order:
+- (Will) in order to create and test you should run scripts in this order:
 - - create_tables.sql
 - - create_indexes.sql
 - - create_triggers.sql